omonimus1/blog-jade-rubick/content/posts/2021-08-25--how-to-build-silos-and-decrease-collaboration/index.md

 ### Communication != Collaboration != Coordination

-When you hear people say they want teams to collaborate more or break down silos, I encourage you to look at the problem from three perspectives:
+When you hear someone say they want teams to collaborate more or break down silos, encourage them to look at the problem from three perspectives:

 **Coordination**